Dark Higgs Bosons at Colliders: Constraints from cosmology, astrophysics and non-collider experiments

 \subsection{Cosmological and indirect detection constraints}

-The first question of interest is whether dark Higgs bosons would thermalise with the plasma of SM particles.
-While thermalisation can in principle happen already in the unbroken phase (i.e.\ before the two Higgs bosons aquire their vacuum expectation values), it is most efficient once the two Higgs bosons can mix with each other.
-The various processes that contribute to the thermalisation of dark Higgs bosons have been studied in detail in Ref.~\cite{Evans:2017kti}.
+The first question of interest is whether dark Higgs bosons would thermalize with the plasma of SM particles.
+While thermalization can in principle happen already in the unbroken phase (i.e.\ before the two Higgs bosons acquire their vacuum expectation values), it is most efficient once the two Higgs bosons can mix with each other.
+The various processes that contribute to the thermalization of dark Higgs bosons have been studied in detail in Ref.~\cite{Evans:2017kti}.
 The dominant contributions are found to come from $h \to \phi\phi$ (if kinematically allowed) and $q g \to q \phi$.
-Broadly speaking, the conclusion is that for $\sin \theta \gtrsim 10^{-7}$ the dark Higgs boson will enter into thermal equilibrium with the SM thermal bath, although this equilibrium may not be maintained at low temperatures, when the number densities of the SM Higgs bosons and heavy quarks become Boltzmann suppressed.
+Broadly speaking, the conclusion is that for $\sin \theta \gtrsim 10^{-7}$ the dark Higgs boson will enter into thermal equilibrium with the SM thermal bath, although this equilibrium may not be maintained at low temperatures when the number densities of the SM Higgs bosons and heavy quarks become Boltzmann suppressed.